TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_lwip_cpsw.md

     <td>Number of Tx Packet
     <td>TI Networking / Enet (CPSW) / DMA channel config
     <td>No of Tx packets required for DMA channel
     <td>Default is 16.
-For LwIP example, the Tx packet buffer memory is internally allocated in lwippools.h.
+For LwIP stack, the Tx packet buffer memory is internally allocated in lwippools.h.
 Only the DMA Pkt Info structures are allocated via sysCfg, so this number should match the "PktInfoMem Only Count" described in the above item.
 To increase the Tx packet count, user needs to update the number correspondingly at "PktInfoMem Only Count" and lwippools.h and build the libs.
 </tr>

 <tr>